onzag/itemize/docs/tutorials/airbnb/README.md

 Now that we have decided to start on development ensure to disable service workers, in chrome this is done by going to the developer tools `Application Tab -> Service Workers -> Tick "Bypass for network"`, however some browsers lack the feature, you can brute force the disabling of the service workers by using local storage via `localStorage.setItem("DISABLE_SERVICE_WORKER", "true")`

-You should then kill the server and start it in a more development friendly mode using `NO_SSR=true NO_SEO=true FAKE_EMAILS=true FAKE_SMS=true npm run start-dev-server` and that should restart your server without SSR enabled, SEO and making it non-capable of sending emails (if you had configured a mail provider), either way it's good practique to use FAKE_EMAILS and FAKE_SMS, for all the available variable check out [Server Env Variables](.././basics/server-env-variables.md)
+You should then kill the server and start it in a more development friendly mode using `NODE_TLS_REJECT_UNAUTHORIZED=0 FAKE_USSD=true FAKE_EMAILS=true FAKE_SMS=true NO_SSR=true NO_SEO=true npm run start-dev-server` and that should restart your server without SSR enabled, SEO and making it non-capable of sending emails (if you had configured a mail provider), either way it's good practique to use FAKE_EMAILS and FAKE_SMS, for all the available variable check out [Server Env Variables](.././basics/server-env-variables.md)

 Now we are ready to turn this template website into something that is more reminiscent of a hosting app.